Benefitssketch/MineSweeper-Terminal/README.md

-(I created this as a way to improve my programming skills as a general novice to C++)

 A cross-compatible recreation of MineSweeper recreated in C++.

-It can be compiled for and functions on Windows, Mac, and Linux.
+It's compatible with Mac, Linux, and Windows 10.

+== I started this a couple months ago to improve my programming skills as a general novice to C++.
+After forgetting about it for a while, I finally decided to complete it. ==